Samriddhi15/RadioSaber_5G_project/README.md

 For slices with different weights, the config file is: ```./exp-backlogged-20slicesdiffw/config ```

 * After experiments finish, run ```./plot_throughput.py``` to get the throughput and radio resource distribution graph
+## Contact
+Contact 202151087@iiitvadodara.ac.in for assistance this is how readme code is written, give my content in this way